immutable/unity-immutable-sdk/README.md

 We use the [Device Code Authorisation](https://auth0.com/docs/get-started/authentication-and-authorization-flow/device-authorization-flow#:~:text=Your%20Auth0%20Authorization%20Server%20redirects,authorized%20to%20access%20the%20API.) flow to authenticate and authorise users.
 ```
 ConnectResponse? response = await passport.Connect();

-if (response != null)
-{
-    // Display the code to the user
-    userCodeText.text = response.code;

-}
-else
-{
-    // Code confirmation is not required, proceed to authenticated flow
-}
 ```

-If the `response` is not null, display the code on the game UI so the user can use it to authenticate.
-To confirm the code, call `await passport.ConfirmCode(response.code)`

 This will open the user's default browser and take them through the auth flow.
-If this doesn't happen, you may use the returned URL to manually open the browser, e.g. ` Application.OpenURL(response.url)`

 #### Credentials

-Once the user is connected to Passport, the SDK will store the credentials (access, ID, and refresh tokens) for you.
+Once the user is connected to Passport, the SDK will store your credentials (access, ID, and refresh tokens).

 You may use `await passport.ConnectSilent()` to connect to Passport using the saved credentials.
 This is similar to `Connect()`.
 However, if the saved access token is no longer valid and the refresh token cannot be used, it will not fall back to the Device Code Authorisation flow.